-The Girls Inc. Afterschool Program is available to girls in grades 4 through 12 in the Minneapolis Public Schools and at YWCA Minneapolis.
+The Girls Inc. Out-of-School Time Program is available to girls in grades 4 – 8 in the Minneapolis Public Schools and at YWCA Minneapolis.
 This multifaceted program helps prepare young women for academic and professional success by addressing four essential learning goals:

 Girls Inc. Eureka! is a five-year summer and school-year program for girls interested in STEM (science, technology, engineering and math) fields.
 In partnership with the College of Science and Engineering at the University of Minnesota, the Eureka! program builds sisterhood with girls from all over the Twin Cities — exploring their career interests and dreams while supporting them through high school graduation and preparing them for the next steps in their post-secondary education.